Senior School

 Senior School Curriculum

 As a top academic school, Runnymede College prepares its students for university life and beyond.
-It is clear what universities are looking for: exceptional grades at GCSE and A level.
+As ever, it is clear what universities are looking for: exceptional grades at GCSE and A level.

-Our exciting, engaging curriculum and excellent teaching certainly address those aspects.
+Our exciting, stimulating curriculum and excellent teaching certainly addresses this.
 However, we know that grades alone will not provide our pupils with the future-proof education required for an ever-evolving, competitive world of work, nor stimulate the intellectual appetite to sustain engaged, lifelong learning.
-Therefore, we encourage our pupils to think more broadly and to engage in the world
+Therefore, we encourage our pupils to think more broadly and become fascinated by the world around them.

-around them.
 Our academic enrichment and co-curricular activities provide opportunities to explore live issues, challenge existing opinions, to develop personal skills and the confidence to work effectively in a team.
-From Model United Nations, Duke of Edinburgh’s Award, Take a Runnymedian to Work, to our Sixth Form Orientation programme, a Runnymede education is not only inspiring whilst you are with us, but highly valuable as you leave.
+From Model United Nations, Debate Club to Duke of Edinburgh’s Award a Runnymede education is not only inspiring whilst you are with us, but highly valuable after you leave.

 British Education:

-Runnymede College follows the English National Curriculum, with pupils taking IGCSEs at the end of Year 11 and A-Levels at the end of
+Runnymede College follows the English National Curriculum, with pupils taking (I)GCSEs at the end of Year 11 and A-Levels at the end of Year 13.

 Year 9 Curriculum